kestra-io/kestra/.github/CONTRIBUTING.md

 - You can run `npm run build` in order to build the front-end that will be delivered from the backend (without running the `npm run dev`) above.

-If you have CORS restrictions when using the local development npm server, you need to configure the backend to allow the http://localhost:5173 origin on `cli/src/main/resources/application-override.yml`
+If you have CORS restrictions when using the local development npm server, you need to configure the backend to allow the http://localhost:5173 origin in `cli/src/main/resources/application-override.yml`

 ```yaml
 micronaut: